Damianita: Diminutive Flowering Shrub

 When to Plant

 The best time to plant damianita is in the fall.
-This gives them three seasons to grow roots and get established before the following summer.
+This gives it three seasons to grow roots and get established before the following summer.

 How to Care for Damianita